 It had taken three days, well three sleeps, for my body to get rid of that stuff and it had ran out of it.

-The recovery was slow, I mean took days.
-But today I am feeling as if my body is back, and not only back from sickness, but back from my own stupidity (yeah, that's how I will refer to, from now, having taken medicine when I was sick).
+The recovery was slow, I mean took a couple of days.
+But today I am feeling as if my body is back, and not only back from sickness, but back from my own stupidity (yeah, that's how I will refer to, from now, having taken the potent, military grade, medicine you find in stores in the UK when I was sick).
 In fact you can imagine the following having happened inside me today:

 Body: How do you feel ?